 Scrum Masters are defined as "true leaders who serve the Scrum Team and the larger organization."
 The term servant-leader was removed.

-Self-management: this term is used to highlight that Scrum Teams choose "who, how and what to work on," while on the Scrum Guide 2017 the term "self-organization" described that Development Teams chose "who and how to do work."
+Self-management: this term is used to highlight that Scrum Teams choose "who, how, and what to work on," while on past Scrum Guides, the term "self-organization" described that Development Teams chose "who and how to do work."

-Events: The purpose of events is clarified, and the instructions of conduction are more flexible.
+Events: The purpose of events is clarified, and the instructions for conduction are more flexible.

 Commitments: Now, each of the three artifacts (product backlog, Sprint Backlog, and a potentially releasable product increment) holds commitments (responsibilities).
 The Product Backlog has the Product Goal, the Sprint Backlog has the Sprint Goal, and the Increment has the Definition of Done.
 This also helps define some terms such as sprint goal and "done" which were roughly described in the previous Scrum Guide.